2020 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

 This luxury hotel right in Sapporo’s heart offers high-speed Wi-Fi and a business center with Internet access.
 All rooms are air-conditioned and include a refrigerator, which is perfect for longer-staying tourists.
 There are designated smoking rooms in the hotel.

 Location: Nishi 3chome 10 10, Minami 8jo Chuo Ku, Nakajima Park, Sapporo, Japan, 640808

 Check for the Lowest Rates and Book Online via Agoda

 This accommodation offers packages that include breakfasts, which are perfect for couples traveling together.
 The elegant rooms in this hotel are warm and cozy and are not too bright.
 Inside the hotel is an extensive restaurant and a bar where guests can spend time in.
 Ibis Styles Sapporo is also known for having affordable accommodation rates.

 Location: 1-1, Minami-10, Nishi-3, Chuo-ku, Nakajima Park, Sapporo, Japan, 064-8589

 Situated near Nakajima Train Station is Sapporo Park Hotel, which overlooks Sapporo Park’s lake on one side and the cityscape on the other.
 This four-star hotel has a restaurant that serves exquisite Japanese cuisine.

 Shopping in Sapporo

 Sapporo Factory is a big mall that sells both international brands and local brands.
 There are also souvenir shops, like the Souvenir Shop Mina Mina.
-The Sapporo Drug Store isn’t a souvenir shop, but it sells a variety of items that you can only find in Japan so you might find something interesting there!
+The Sapporo Drug Store isn’t a souvenir shop, but it sells various items that you can only find in Japan, so you might find something interesting there!
 Even if you don’t intend to buy anything, walking in Sapporo Factory will be a nice immersive cultural tour.